samueladesoga/samblog/content/posts/can-testing-really-be-agile.md

 +++
-title = "Can Testing Really Be Agile?" date = "2019-05-21T23:29:55+01:00" draft = "false"
-categories = ["Agile Delivery", "Conference Talk"]
+title = "Can Testing Really Be Agile?" description = "A conference talk applying the four Agile Manifesto values directly to software testing, and why a UAT phase is often a sign testing isn't yet agile." date = "2019-05-21T23:29:55+01:00" draft = "false" categories = ["Agile Delivery", "Conference Talk"]